bermuda-ut/COMP10002_Textbook_Solutions/README.md

-**These solutions were written by one of the countlessly many author's students, not the author.**
+**These solutions were written by author's one of the countlessly many students.**
 Solutions by [Max Lee](http://imnotbermuda.com) (max.hslee@gmail.com)

 These *solutions* come with the following **gurantee**